DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 The new **IPEM Plus** STEM board has been launched, with availability in May.

-**IPEM Plus**  is a powerful ATM90E36 Smart Home and Industry Automation, [Mains Power Energy Monitor](https://github.com/DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/wiki/What-is-a-Power-Energy-Monitor%3F) Board, and Kit.
+**IPEM Plus**  is a self-contained, powerful ATM90E36 based, Smart Home and Industry Automation, Real-Time, [Mains Power Energy Monitor](https://github.com/DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/wiki/What-is-a-Power-Energy-Monitor%3F) Board, and Kit.
+No soldering required.

 ### Standalone or Integrated Remote